italia/Satosa-Saml2Spid/README.md

 ## Start the Proxy

 **Warning**: these examples must be intended only for test purpose, for a demo run.
-Please remember that the following examples wouldn't be intended for a real production environment!
-If you need some example for a production environment please take a look at `example/uwsgi_setup/` folder or use the docker-compose.
+Please remember that the following examples wouldn't be intended for a real production environment.

+If you need some example for a production environment please take a look at [example/uwsgi_setup/](example/uwsgi_setup/) directory or use the docker-compose.

 ```
 export SATOSA_APP=$VIRTUAL_ENV/lib/$(python -c 'import sys; print(f"python{sys.version_info.major}.{sys.version_info.minor}")')/site-packages/satosa